Variations to marketing authorisations

 If you would you like to withdraw your marketing authorisation, more information is available on the Withdrawal of marketing authorisation page.

-• the manufacturer is no longer permitted to manufacture the veterinary medicinal product with unchanged product or dossier information (labelling and package leaflet), and;
+• the manufacturer may continue to release batches of the veterinary medicine featuring unchanged product or dossier information (labelling and package leaflet) for a maximum of:

-• a change in the quality of the veterinary medicinal product.
+• Changes in the quality of the veterinary medicine